the-swerve/peapod/readme.md

 ## anonymous functions

-When using colon with argument application, functions are automatically anonymous:
+When using a pipe inside argument application, functions are
+anonymous:

-	(1,2,3,4) each x: x+4-2/2
+	(1,2,3,4) each x | x+4-2/2

-Here, the portion 'x: x+4-2/2' is anonymous
+Here, the portion 'x | x+4-2/2' is an anonymous function

 ## lists: